krishnamohanathota/CLOUD/azure/ReadMe.md

 - Resource group is not a billing boundary.
 It is a management boundary.

 - Resource groups can be used to scope access control for administrative actions.
-- Resource groups can be used to scope billing.
+- Resource Groups can simplify reporting and billing within Subscription.
 - Resource groups can be used to scope RBAC permissions.
 - Resource groups can be used to scope Azure policies.
 - Each resource group can contain multiple resources.

+- Resource groups are the lowest level of organizational scope, and are the level that contains almost all Azure Resources.

 ### Resource Group Facts